You’ve heard that ‘teamwork makes the dream work.’ It might surprise you to learn that it took me some time to learn this lesson.

 When considering a topic to write about, I knew that the experience of team building was a story I wanted to tell.
 I wanted to share my journey with other women.
 I wanted to candidly explain how I did the research, put the right pieces and people in place, created a growth strategy and executed it.
 This is a lesson that applies to the corporate world, as more and more women are taking on management and supervisory roles at the highest level of their companies.

-It’s not rocket science or a difficult process to build a powerful team, one that embodies ‘teamwork makes the dream work.’
+It’s not rocket science or a difficult process to build a powerful team and a healthy work environment, one that embodies ‘teamwork makes the dream work.’
 It’s thoughtful, consistent and heartfelt steps that create open communication, transparency and honesty between team members, creates a better work environment, and helps teams achieve things that once were unimaginable.
 These team building accomplishments are often due to the 5C’s of Team Success, which I detail in the book:

 - Create Clarity.
 Take time to define the team vision, values and goals.